kvantricht/glacier-extinction-explorer/README.md

 A browser-based interactive map for exploring glacier extinction projections worldwide, built with **MapLibre GL JS** and backed by **PMTiles** vector tiles.

-Scalable to ~200 000 glaciers: the browser streams only the tiles needed for the current map view rather than loading a monolithic GeoJSON file.

 ---

 ## Architecture overview